JoshuaFox/JoshuaFox.github.io/publications.md

 **On Software and the Cloud**

 ---
+• "Growing NLP to production: Cloud MLOps for speed and efficiency"
+> How to scale up your ML processes as you go from university to “garage” to hypergrowth.
+---
 • "No WAFs: Don’t use a Web Application Firewall, and when you should, anyway".
-Bsides Strasbourg; also at Conf42 [Video of talk](https://www.youtube.com/watch?v=XQywClfDEJw)
+Bsides Strasbourg; also at Conf42L: [Video of talk](https://www.youtube.com/watch?v=XQywClfDEJw)
 >  WAFs look like a quick-fix for security problems, but generally lead to worse security.
 Yet sometimes they are needed.
 This article sorts that out.

 ---